lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

-This is the third iteration of the HRE Mock Up.
+This is the first iteration of the HRE DB Admin tool.

-It now includes executable programs for Linux, Mac and Windows, which reside at
+It does not yet include executable programs for Linux, Mac and Windows, which reside at

 https://github.com/MichaelErichsen/HRE--History-Research-Environment/tree/org.hre.v3/org.hre.v3/releng/org.hre.product/target/products